tejavictory/tictactoe/README.md

 **Modified changes:**

-*alerts when wins or loses,
+>alerts when wins or loses

-*alerts if game is tied,
+>alerts if game is tied

-*resets after a game,
+>resets after a game

-*reset button provided.
+>reset button provided